-The TDSP was adopted on June 12, 2023 and will be amended annually to include minor updates, including updates to all key data.
+The Final Draft of the TDSP Annual Update was presented to the TDCB for approval on June 10, 2024 and will continue to be amended annually to include minor updates, including updates to all key data.
 The next new TDSP will be developed in FY 2028, aligning with the new Memorandum of Agreement between the CTC and CTD.